 I started collecting stationery at age of 9.
 By the age of 10, I had started taking my stationery collection seriously.
 I also introduced this hobby to my classmates, and it spread like fire.
 I also started trading stationery with them.
 I named this act "Soada", which is Punjabi word for "deal".
 I mostly traded stationery for non stationery items including food, money and others.
 I kept a written, signed bill of each item traded for just in case.
 I also introduced written form of communication in form of paper balls letters with some obscure words.

 I was specially fond of pencil sharpeners and pens.
-I had 227
+I had 127

-pencil sharpeners, 150+ pens, 30+ erasers.
+pencil sharpeners, 100+ pens, 30+ erasers.
 Thefts were pretty

 common too, so I had "secret pockets" in my bags, coats which were

-teacher, who considered me as her "favorite student" and gave me Smart and Cool :smile:
+thieves to not steal my items, else I will complain them to our teacher, A, who considered me as her "favorite student" and gave me Smart and Cool :smile:

 There were also some ideological differences.
-For example, one rival turned trading partner collected pencil leads from wooden pencils by repeatedly sharpening it, which I, and maths teacher both, found valueless and waste but we didn't object.
+For example, one rival turned trading partner collected pencil leads from wooden pencils by repeatedly sharpening it, which I, and A both, found valueless and waste but we didn't object.
 Another one was with many others who were so keen on displaying their collections publicly to almost everyone but I was opposed to this.
 Due to concerns of theft and whole class already knew this.
 But some show off was also necessary as form of advertising, so I kept my bragging tendencies to limited circle.
 I used to say, Why should I bend and look down , laugh on others instead of making others look up and they will notice automatically.

 In addition to that, we did many other things including Pen fighting[^1], "experiments" with stationery, writing short reference books, throwing our stationery out of window on the porch and then rolling them down through water pressure.
 The one who managed to do this could keep all of them.